Search the Health Library

 Congratulations to Namandje for being featured in the September 2014 issue of Healthy Living in an article entitled, "Maraviroc dose could be too low for many African-Americans." - 9/12/14

 Congratulations to Namandje for being featured in an August 27, 2014 Hopkins Medicine press release entitled, "Dosage of HIV Drug May Be Ineffective for Half of African-Americans". -9/11/14

 Congratulations to Namandje for being featured in the August 18, 2014 Issue of Science News (Issue 8) Sponsored by the IBBS in an article entitled, "Namandje Bumpus on chemistry, sports and community service". - 8/18/14

 Congratulations to Namandje and her postdoctoral fellow Lindsay Avery for being featured in the February 20, 2014 issue of INSIDE HOPKINS, which highlights a press release entitled, "Obesity-Induced Fatty Liver Disease Reversed in Mouse".
 PDF

 Also, a summary of Namandje's and Lindsay's research appears in the February 2014 issue of the journal Molecular Pharmacology. - 2/20/14

-Namandje won the prestigious Tanabe Young Investigator Award from the American College of Clinical Pharmacology.
+Congratulations to Namandje for winning the prestigious Tanabe Young Investigator Award from the American College of Clinical Pharmacology.
 Namandje will receive the award at the annual meeting in September 2014 in Atlanta. -12/19/13

-Namandje is featured online among other faculty in the June 2, 2011 "Research Spotlight" section of the American Society for Biochemistry and Molecular Biology (ASBMB).
+Congratulations to Namandje for being featured online among other faculty in the June 2, 2011 "Research Spotlight" section of the American Society for Biochemistry and Molecular Biology (ASBMB).